Advanced Configuration

 #### MongoDB Collection Filters

-Developers can customize which collections are copied and apply MongoDB query filters per collection:
+Developers can customize which collections are copied and apply MongoDB query filters per collection.

 ```json